Università Cattolica del Sacro Cuore: The foundation and the establishment of faculties

 In 1919 Father Agostino Gemelli, Ludovico Necchi, Francesco Olgiati, Armida Barelli, and Ernesto Lombardo founded the Istituto Giuseppe Toniolo di Studi Superiori.
-On 24 June, 1920, the institute was legally recognized with a decree signed by the Minister of Education, Benedetto Croce; at the same time, Pope Benedict XV officially recognized the university's ecclesiastical status.
+On 24 June 1920, the institute was legally recognised with a decree signed by the Minister of Education, Benedetto Croce; at the same time, Pope Benedict XV officially recognised the university's ecclesiastical status.

-On 7 December 1921, the Università Cattolica del Sacro Cuore was officially inaugurated with a special Mass celebrated by Father Gemelli in the presence of Achille Ratti the Cardinal and Archbishop of Milan, who three months later was elected Pope Pius XI.
+On 7 December 1921, the Università Cattolica del Sacro Cuore was officially inaugurated with a special Mass celebrated by Father Gemelli in the presence of Achille Ratti, the Cardinal and Archbishop of Milan, who three months later was elected Pope Pius XI.
 The first campus was in Palazzo del Canonica, at via Sant'Agnese 2.
-In October 1930 it was moved to the ancient St. Ambrose Monastery, where the main campus remains today.
+In October 1930, it was moved to the ancient St. Ambrose Monastery, where the main campus remains today.
 In 1921, 68 students enrolled in the university's 2 available programs, philosophy and social sciences.
 As of 2016, 14 programs were offered to 30,263 students distributed over the Milan, Brescia, Cremona, Piacenza and Rome campuses.

-In 1924, following recognition from the Italian state allowing the awarding of legally-recognized degrees the Humanities and Law Programs were inaugurated.
-The charter of the Università Cattolica was approved by Royal Decree on 2 October 1924, and published on October 31 on the Gazzetta Ufficiale.
-In 1923 the Istituto Superiore di Magistero was opened and in 1936 became an independent program, later evolving to become, in 1996, the School of Education Sciences.
+In 1924, following recognition from the Italian state, which allowed the awarding of legally-recognised degrees, the Humanities and Law Programs were inaugurated.
+The charter of the Università Cattolica was approved by Royal Decree on 2 October 1924, and published on 31 October on the Gazzetta Ufficiale.
+In 1923, the Istituto Superiore di Magistero was opened and in 1936 became an independent program, later evolving to become, in 1996, the School of Education Sciences.

-In 1926 the economics and politics departments became independent from the School of Law and, in 1931, the autonomous Faculty of Political, Economic and Social Sciences was born, awarding also the university's business degrees until 1947.
-In 1936 the School of Political Science became independent.
+In 1926, the economics and politics departments became independent from the School of Law and, in 1931, the autonomous Faculty of Political, Economic and Social Sciences was born, awarding also the university's business degrees until 1947.
+In 1936, the School of Political Science became independent.
 The work and efforts of the Università Cattolica continued throughout the post-war period with new campuses and programs opening.
 The School of Economics officially opened in 1947 with both day and night classes.
 On 30 October, in the presence of Italian President Luigi Einaudi, the first stone of the Piacenza campus was laid, with the official opening of the School of Agricultural Sciences taking place in November 1952.